sethteo/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-- {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
 - This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 - Third-party libraries used:
     - [JavaFX](https://openjfx.io/) for the GUI